sto3014/LRPureRAW/README.md

 * On Windows
     * DxO PureRAW Executable
       Path to the exe file.
-The default value is `C:\Program Files\DxO\DxO PureRAW\PureRawv1.exe`
+The default value is `C:\Program Files\DxO\DxO PureRAW 2\PureRawv2.exe` for DxO Pure RAW 2 or `C:\Program Files\DxO\DxO PureRAW\PureRawv1.exe` for DxO PureRAW 1 and 1.5.
       If DxO PureRAW was installed in a different place you have to select the executable by yourself.
 * On macOS
     * DxO PureRAW Application Path to the application.
-The default value is `/Applications/DxO PureRAW.app`
+The default value is `/Applications/DxO PureRAW 2.app` for DxO Pure RAW 2 or  `/Applications/DxO PureRAW.app` for DxO PureRAW 1 and 1.5.
-      If DxO PureRAW was installed in a different place you have to select the executable by yourself.
+      If DxO PureRAW was installed in a different place you have to select the path by yourself.
     * DxO PureRAW Executable
       The name of the executable.
-The default value is `PureRawv1`
+The default value is `PureRawv2` respectively `PureRawv1`.
+Normally there is no reason to change it.

 ### Set after export